irinaColgiu/queue_plugin/ReadMe.txt

 Implementation details:
-The GATK/Queue has been used as a library for the implementation of this application that takes a QScript and converts it into a runnable shell script.
+The GATK/Queue has been used as a library for the implementation of this application that takes a QScript and converts it into a shell script.
 The plugin's functionality has been obtained by extending the classes of interest from Queue (inheritance).

 Observations:

 The program should be run at least with the parameters mentioned above.
-A complete list of parameters can be obtained with:
+A complete list of parameters can be obtained by consulting the help.
-	ShellPlugin -h

 Please note that these parameters are the same that Queue takes at a normal run.
 Some of them might not have any impact on the result.

-The intermediary files (files passed between the pipeline's components) are stored in the current directory as hidden files during a run, and must be deleted by hand before the next run.
+The intermediary files (files passed between the pipeline's components) are stored in the current directory as hidden files during a run, and should deleted by hand before the next run.